 There is a daily incremental and weekly full backup of your home directory.
 Your home directory is the ONLY storage which is automatically backed up.

-Additonally, "snapshots" provide a quick, user-accessible method for you to restore files or directories that have been accidentally deleted.
+Additionally, "snapshots" provide a quick, self-service method for you to restore files or directories that have been accidentally deleted.

 Recovering snapshots of your home directory data